Read Critical Theory with voice, context, and method in the same frame.

 5. Historical setting: Give Critical Theory a context precise enough to explain why the question mattered then.

-The anchors here are what Critical Theory is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what Critical Theory is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. What is the main aim of Critical Theory?